wiese150/Wiese_Unix_Assignment/README.md

 3. Sort the transposed files by the first column, as well as removing the header from and sorting snp_positions by snp_id.
 Then cut out all columns from the sorted snp_positions file except for the first, third, and fourth - snp_id, chromosome, and position, respectively.

 4. Join the sorted transposed maize file with the cut snp positions file to create a maize dataset file, and do the same with the sorted transposed teosinate file with the cut snp positions file to create a teosinate data file.
 This took me a little bit, because I didn't realize that I'd forgotten to force the join command to separate by tab instead of whitespace.

+5. Create the individual chromosome files.
+Start with the forward ones.
+All it takes is a simple awk '$2 == n' filename.txt to select for the specific chromosomes, then sort based on number in the third column.